Skip to main content

 • Don’t breastfeed while taking Imdelltra (tarlatamab) and for 2 months after the last dose.
 It’s not known if this medication passes into breast milk, but it could be harmful to a nursing baby.

 No. Imdelltra (tarlatamab) isn’t considered chemotherapy because it works differently.
-Chemotherapy attacks any cell that grows very quickly, while Imdelltra (tarlatamab) is a targeted therapy.
+Chemotherapy attacks any cell that grows very quickly, while Imdelltra (tarlatamab) is an immunotherapy.
 It only binds to certain proteins on cancer and immune cells, helping your immune system specifically attack the cancer cells.

 Sort of.
 The first two doses of Imdelltra (tarlatamab) require you to be watched for 22 to 24 hours, but that doesn’t always mean you’ll need to stay in a hospital.
 Some clinics or infusion centers are open 24 hours and might let you stay in a special area for monitoring where you can go home afterward.
 For later doses, shorter monitoring times mean you likely won’t need hospital care — unless you have a serious side effect like severe CRS or nervous system problems.